Intelligent people protect their Intellectual Property

 What exactly is intellectual property?

-A person or business who creates creative content acquires rights to that content – the content becomes the “intellectual property” of the person.
-‘Content’ can include almost anything – literature, music, artworks, designs, recipes, software code, trade secrets, technology, inventions etc.
+A person or business that creates creative content acquires rights to that content; the content becomes the “intellectual property” of the person.
+‘Content’ can include almost anything – literature, music, artworks, designs, recipes, software code, trade secrets, technology, inventions, etc.

 You can claim different types of IP protections depending on what content you are trying to protect.
-The common categories of protections are:
+The common categories of protection are:

-1. Copyright – usually artistic content, examples including literature, photographs, recipes, songs, artworks but can also include things like software code.
+- Copyright – usually artistic content, examples including literature, photographs, recipes, songs, artworks, but can also include things like software code.

-2. Trademarks – logos, brand-names, and even sounds or scents sometimes if they are strongly associated with a certain business.
+- Trademarks – logos, brand names, and even sounds or scents – are sometimes protected if they are strongly associated with a certain business.

-3. Patents – new innovations and inventions, for example medical inventions such as a pacemaker, special engineering products and sometimes technological innovations.
+- Patents encompass new innovations and inventions, including medical inventions like pacemakers, specialised engineering products, and technological innovations.

-4. Designs – products that have special shape, patterns, ornamentation or configurations can be protected.
-For example, the designs of an iPod or piece of unique furniture.
+- Designs – products that have special shapes, patterns, ornamentation or configurations can be protected.
+For example, the designs of an iPod or a piece of unique furniture.

 Copyright